datacommonsorg/website/tools/nl/README.md

 should accurately articulate the meaning of the stat vars with no ambiguity, and should be consise without too much unwanted contexts.

-Keep in mind that the descriptions are meant to be compared with natural laguage queries.
+Keep in mind that the descriptions are meant to be compared with natural language queries.
 They should mimic and reflects real world intent.

-On the other hand, the description should reflect the stat var constraints (age, time range etc) so it can be distinguished from other similar stat vars.
+Additionally, the description should reflect the stat var constraints (age, time range etc) so it can be distinguished from other similar stat vars.

 ## Test and Validate Description